celestiaorg/test-infra/docs/test-plans/005-Block-Sync/64-128sq-plan.md

 Y Full nodes all connected to different bridges from amongst the existing Y bridges, and connected amongst themselves (_peerLimit is set to Z_) such that full nodes are syncing latest blocks as they are being produced.

-### Case 2 - Syncing Latest with Hiccups:
+### Case 2 - Syncing Latest with network partitions:

-Y Full nodes all connected to different bridges from amongst the existing X bridges, and connected amongst themselves (_peerLimit is set to Z_) such that full nodes are syncing latest blocks as they are being produced, with random full nodes being disconnecting from Bridge node a given random `hiccup-height`.
+Y Full nodes all connected to different bridges from amongst the existing X bridges, and connected amongst themselves (_peerLimit is set to Z_) such that full nodes are syncing latest blocks as they are being produced, with random full nodes being disconnecting from Bridge node a given random `partition-height`.

 ### Case 3 - Syncing Historical:

 Y Full nodes all connected to different bridges from amongst the existing X bridges, and connected amongst themselves (_peerLimit is set to Z_) such that full nodes do not come alive until bridge nodes have synced up to `target-height` from core network, to produce historical syncing behavior

-### Case 3 - Syncing Historical with Hiccups:
+### Case 3 - Syncing Historical with network partitions:

-Y Full nodes all connected to different bridges from amongst the existing X bridges, and connected amongst themselves (_peerLimit is set to Z_) such that full nodes do not come alive until bridge nodes have synced up to `target-height` from core network, to produce historical syncing behavior, with random full nodes being disconnecting from Bridge node a given random `hiccup-height`.
+Y Full nodes all connected to different bridges from amongst the existing X bridges, and connected amongst themselves (_peerLimit is set to Z_) such that full nodes do not come alive until bridge nodes have synced up to `target-height` from core network, to produce historical syncing behavior, with random full nodes being disconnecting from Bridge node a given random `partition-height`.